Knit with Aabhar – Smocking Stitch Pattern

 We love seeing your finished projects!
 Share any project that you make using this free knitting pattern of Smocking Stitch on Instagram, and be sure to tag us @aabharcreations or #aabharcreations.
 Or if you’re on Facebook, then visit our page, AabharCreations, and share a pic.
 We would absolutely love to see your work!

-Save This Pin, so that you always have access to excellent knit pattern tutorials from the series ‘Knit with Aabhar‘!
+Save This Pin, so you can always access excellent knit pattern tutorials from the series ‘Knit with Aabhar‘!